 The best Dell laptop we've tested is the Dell XPS 16 (2024).
 This 16-inch premium model has exceptional build quality and great performance.
 It's available with Intel Meteor Lake CPUs (up to a Core Ultra 9) paired with integrated graphics or an NVIDIA RTX 40-series GPU (up to a 4070), giving you plenty of processing power to tackle general productivity tasks and intensive workloads like content creation.
 You can choose between a 120Hz FHD+ IPS or a 90Hz 4k+ OLED panel; we recommend the latter for color-critical work, as it offers full coverage of the DCI P3 color space.

 If you don't need the power of a mobile workstation but still want something premium, get the Dell XPS 13 (2024).
-This 13-inch ultraportable features the same great build quality and futuristic design language as its bigger sibling, the Dell XPS 16 (2024).
-However, it's better suited to general productivity and everyday tasks, making it one of the best Dell laptops for business use.
-It's available with Intel Core Ultra 5 or 7 CPUs and Intel Arc integrated graphics, which are great options for web browsing, video playback, spreadsheets, and word processing.
+This 13-inch ultraportable features the same great build quality and minimalist design as its bigger sibling, the Dell XPS 16 (2024).
+It also features Intel Meteor Lake CPUs; however, there are no dedicated GPU options, so it's better suited to general productivity tasks like web browsing, spreadsheets, and word processing, making it one of the best Dell laptops for business use.
 There are FHD+ non-touch and QHD+ touchscreen IPS panels, as well as a 2.8k OLED touchscreen panel to choose from.
 The IPS panels get brighter and have a higher refresh rate, but the OLED is much sharper, so which panel is best depends on your wants, needs, and budget.

 The Dell Alienware m18 R2 (2024) is our Dell gaming pick.
 This 18-inch model delivers incredibly smooth gameplay in the most demanding games.
 It's available with high-performance 14th Gen Intel Core i7 and i9 CPUs and discrete NVIDIA GPUs, up to a GeForce RTX 4090 mobile.
-Display options include a 480Hz FHD+ and a 165Hz QHD+ display; both support G-SYNC to minimize screen tearing, so the choice comes down to whether you ascribe to the age-old adage that frames win games or you prefer the immersion and clarity that a higher resolution offers.
-Memory and storage max out at 64GB and 8TB, respectively, but they're user-replaceable, so you can upgrade or add more later.
+Display options include a 480Hz FHD+ and a 165Hz QHD+ display; the former is a better option if you prefer increased input responsiveness and smoother motion, while the latter gives you a sharper image, providing a more immersive experience in slower-paced games like RPGs and atmospheric titles.
+Both displays support G-SYNC to reduce screen tearing.
+Memory and storage max out at 64GB and 8TB, respectively, and they're user-replaceable, so you can upgrade or add more later.

 There are plenty of other ports for your peripherals, including two USB-As, three USB-Cs (two support Thunderbolt 4), an HDMI 2.1 that can output a 4k 120hz signal, a Mini DisplayPort, and an SD card reader.
 Also, you can get the laptop with a mechanical keyboard that sports ultra low-profile Cherry MX switches.
-One drawback is this laptop isn't suited for on-the-go use; it's heavy and bulky, and its battery only lasts about an hour when gaming.
-However, online gamers will be happy to hear that it has Wi-Fi 7 and an Ethernet port to ensure a fast, reliable internet connection.
-Of course, you need a compatible router if you want to take advantage of Wi-Fi 7's lower latency and higher connection speeds.
-If you're thinking of upgrading your router, then check out recommendations for the best Wi-Fi routers.
+One drawback is this laptop isn't suited for on-the-go use; it's heavy and bulky, and its battery lasts about an hour when gaming.
+Online gamers will be happy to hear that it has Wi-Fi 7 and an Ethernet port to ensure a fast, reliable internet connection—you'll need a compatible router if you want to take advantage of Wi-Fi 7's lower latency and higher connection speeds.
+Check out recommendations for the best Wi-Fi routers if you're thinking of upgrading your router.

 The Dell Precision 5690 (2024) is the best Dell workstation we've tested.
 This 16-inch model offers various hardware configurations, making it adaptable to different workflows.
 It features Intel's Meteor Lake CPUs (up to a Core Ultra 9) and NVIDIA RTX Ada Generation Laptop GPUs (up to an RTX 5000), which are ideal for specialized tasks like 3D modeling and simulations.
 Display options include FHD+ IPS and 4K+ OLED at 60Hz.
 RAM and storage reach 64GB and 4TB, though the RAM isn't user-replaceable.
 However, it has two NVMe m.2 slots for expandable storage.